scottyschup/ruby-curriculum/w1d2/style/dry.md

 ```

 See how we've repeated the bit that checks that the zip code is valid?
-This is bad; if there was a bug with our zip code validation, we'd have
+This is bad; if there werea bug with our zip code validation, we'd
-to fix the code **in two places**.
-This is a pain, and we'll probably
+have to fix the code **in two places**.
+This is a pain, and we'll
-forget to fix the duplicated code everywhere, so it's also a source of
+probably forget to fix the duplicated code everywhere, so it's also a
-bugs.
-For this reason, we want to find a way to eliminate the
+source of bugs.
+For this reason, we want to find a way to eliminate
-duplicated code:
+the duplicated code:

 ```ruby
 def process_consumer_address_form(fields)